methods/NandS_BookAPIV.2/scripts/README.md

 This script runs tests using pytest with coverage and generates coverage reports.

+### MongoDB Docker Setup Script

+This script automates the setup and initialization of a MongoDB Docker container.

 ## Usage

 To run the scripts, use the Makefile in the root directory.
 The Makefile provides targets for various tasks, including running the Flask app, running tests, linting, and more.